-[Section 3I inserted by No. 32 of 1990 s.
+[Section 3I inserted: No. 32 of 1990 s.
 5.]

 3J.
 Tenth Supplementary Agreement

 (1) The Tenth Supplementary Agreement is ratified and its implementation is authorised.

 (2) Without limiting or otherwise affecting the application of the Government Agreements Act 1979, the Tenth Supplementary Agreement shall operate and take effect notwithstanding any other Act or law.